ecohealthalliance/slurm-eh-server/README.md

           StrictHostKeyChecking no
           UserKnownHostsFile /dev/null

+        Host sycorax sycorax.ecohealthalliance.org
+          HostName sycorax.ecohealthalliance.org
+          User yourusername
+          Port 22022
+          StrictHostKeyChecking no
+          UserKnownHostsFile /dev/nul

-    With this in place, you can log in by typing `ssh aegypti` or `ssh prospero` in the terminal.
+    With this in place, you can log in by typing `ssh aegypti` `ssh prospero` or `ssh sycorax`  in the terminal.
 It will also ensure that when we change the servers' configuration, your computer doesn't panic and think there's a security issue.

 -   `mosh` is an alternative to SSH that is more robust to intermittent Internet connections.
-Once you have done the `.ssh/config` set up above, you can drop in mosh instead of ssh to connect, e.g., `mosh aegypti` or `mosh prospero`.
+Once you have done the `.ssh/config` set up above, you can drop in mosh instead of ssh to connect, e.g., `mosh aegypti` , `mosh prospero` or `mosh sycorax`.
 Get mosh at <https://mosh.org/>

 -   When you log in via SSH or the RStudio terminal, you will be dropped into a program called [`byobu`](http://byobu.co/), which is a thin